 KORA RADELLA is the choreographer and a co-artistic director of BOOMERANG as well as of Double-Edge Dance (DED).
 DED’s work has been performed in cities including Aberdeen, Amsterdam, Barcelona, Basel, Berlin, Brussels, Cleveland, London, and New York City.
 Noted for her use of "awkward grace," she researches being on the edge of control, pushing both physical and psychological balances.
 Radella’s honors include a 2014 Ohio Arts Council Individual Excellence Award, the Ineke Sluiter Prize for choreography in Amsterdam and a fellowship from the Belgian American Educational Foundation to pursue choreographic research in Brussels.
 Her work has been funded by organizations including Anjersfonds and Prins Bernard Fonds in Amsterdam, Société des Auteurs et Compositeurs Dramatiques in Brussels, the Abteiling Kulturelles des Kantons Basel-Landschaft grant in Basel, Switzerland, Illinois Arts Council, Ingenuity Festival, and the Ohio Arts Council.
 Radella has an M.F.A. from the University of Illinois at Urbana-Champaign, an advanced diploma from the School for New Dance Development (SNDO) in Amsterdam, Netherlands.
 Her primary teaching interests include contemporary dance technique with dynamic release principles, contact improvisation, improvisation as a performance art, choreography, and movement for actors.
 Radella is an Assistant Professor of Dance at Kenyon College and a certified yoga teacher (500RYT).
 In 2016, Radella was the recipient of a Yaddo artist residency.

 MATTY DAVIS is a co-artistic director and performer within BOOMERANG.
 He has been involved in the creation and performance of every one of BOOMERANG’s works.
 He is also a performancebased visual artist whose work pits the body against often radical undertakings and journeys that explore the limits and empathic possibilities of embodiment, memory, and love, as well as the origin of materials and mark making.
 Davis has performed at the Watermill Center, Judson Church, the United Nations, in Performa 13 (with Guido van der Werve and Pedro GómezEgaña) and Performa 15 (with Francesco Vezzoli and David Hallberg), and staged guerrillastyle performances in Death Valley, upon the rural ball fields of Oklahoma, and atop deserted tractor trailers in the Great Smoky Mountains.
-He has studied at Kenyon College, the American Dance Festival, Anne Teresa de Keersmaeker’s P.A.R.T.S. in Brussels, Belgium, and will earn his MFA from the School of the Art Institute of Chicago this May.
+He has studied at Kenyon College, the American Dance Festival, Anne Teresa de Keersmaeker’s P.A.R.T.S. in Brussels, Belgium, and earned his MFA from the School of the Art Institute of Chicago this May.
 In 2015, he was selected as one of 80 artists internationally to work with Robert Wilson at the Watermill Center’s International Summer Program, and is the recipient of a 2016 Visual Arts Fellowship from the Edward F. Albee Foundation. .
 He is a lover of locomotion: rollerblading, biking, motorcycles, running . . .
 More information about his work is available at www.mattywdavis.com

 WILL ARBERY is a playwright, performer, and filmmaker from Texas + Wyoming.
 He's a member of Youngblood at EST, and he's the recipient of a 2016-2017 Claire Rosen & Samuel Edes Foundation Prize for Emerging Artists.
 He's an alum of Clubbed Thumb's Early Career Writers Group, Theater Masters MFA Festival, Alliance Theatre's Kendeda group, Tofte Lake Center's Emerging Artist Residency, Wildacres, The Watermill Center (with BOOMERANG), and Variety’s “110 Students to Watch.”
 His play The Mongoose was an L.A.
 Times Critic’s Pick.
 His dance work with BOOMERANG is upcoming at Steppenwolf and MCA Chicago.
 Short plays at: Williamstown Theatre Festival, JACK, Little Theater, #serials at The Flea, Samuel French OOB Festival (winner), Living Room Playmakers, American Theater Company, Hearth Gods, and more.
 He's been featured in Purple Mag, Howl Round, I Interview Playwrights, and TDF Stages.
 His writing has been published by Better Magazine, Word Riot, decomP, The Awl, Howl Round, Timber, Neutrons Protons, Snow Monkey, and more.
 He's currently Writing & Research Assistant for Young Jean Lee.
 Upcoming: his play Wheelchair at Dixon Place, and a micro-residency at the Bushwick Starr for his play Claustrophile. rbery has an MFA in Writing for the Screen + Stage from Northwestern University and BA in English & Drama from Kenyon College.
 He grew up in Dallas, TX, the only boy with seven sisters.
 He has performed with BOOMERANG at Dixon Place, Three Rivers Arts Festival, Links Hall, and ArtPrize7.
 More information is available at www.willarbery.com